Vancouver Public Art Map

 The Vancouver Public Art Map is a self-initiated project that emerged out of browsing datasets from the City of Vancouver's Open Data Catalogue.

 The process began with the task of munging data — cleaning up and converting the City of Vancouver's CSV file into JSON format to make it usable.
 I referenced much of Google Maps APIs documentation to build the application and created visual assets in Adobe Illustrator.
-I decided to forgo mocking up the design, choosing instead to work entirely in the browser.

 I chose a dark theme for the base map and a contrasting semi-transparent marker colour to be able to identify and emphasize clusters of public art pieces from afar.